cloudfoundry-incubator/kubo-deployment/docs/user-guide/troubleshooting.md

 ## Unable to login to CredHub

-A KuBOSH or kubo deployment may fail with the following error:
+A BOSH or kubo deployment may fail with the following error:

 ```
 The provided username and password combination are incorrect.
 Please validate your input and retry your request.